dpellier/oneMapToRuleThemAll/README.md

 #### plugins
 Type: `Object`

 List of external plugins to use.
-It depends on each provider.
+It depends on each provider (see [provider plugins](https://github.com/dpellier/oneMapToRuleThemAll#providerplugins))

 #### Example
 ```js